thafinity/FINPROPSD/README.md

 ## 📖 Executive Summary

-This project implements a fully functional **Microcoded ATM Controller** on an FPGA architecture[cite: 34].
+This project implements a fully functional **Microcoded ATM Controller** on an FPGA architecture.
 Moving beyond traditional software-based microcontrollers, this system utilizes a **System-on-Chip (SoC)** approach where the control logic, memory, and arithmetic processing are synthesized directly into hardware gates.

-The core innovation lies in the use of **Microprogramming (Modul 9)** to replace rigid hardwired State Machines, allowing for a flexible control store that separates the "Decision Logic" (FSM) from the "Control Signals" (Output)[cite: 44, 45].
+The core innovation lies in the use of **Microprogramming (Modul 9)** to replace rigid hardwired State Machines, allowing for a flexible control store that separates the "Decision Logic" (FSM) from the "Control Signals" (Output).

 ### 🎯 Key Capabilities
-* **Hardware-Level Security:** PIN authentication is performed via a parallel loop accelerator, eliminating software interrupt latency[cite: 42].
+* **Hardware-Level Security:** PIN authentication is performed via a parallel loop accelerator, eliminating software interrupt latency.
-* **Synchronous Banking Logic:** User balances are stored in Block RAM and processed via custom VHDL arithmetic functions to deduct fees in real-time[cite: 46, 47].
+* **Synchronous Banking Logic:** User balances are stored in Block RAM and processed via custom VHDL arithmetic functions to deduct fees in real-time.
-* **Automated Verification:** The system includes a self-checking testbench that autonomously validates timing constraints and logic correctness[cite: 57].
+* **Automated Verification:** The system includes a self-checking testbench that autonomously validates timing constraints and logic correctness.

 ---